timoxley/npm-tutor/chapters/npm-workshop-semver/exercises/hat-low-zero/Readme.md

-# semver quiz – tilde zero ranges
+# semver quiz – hat low-end in zero range

 What is the lowest valid version of `minimatch` in `glob@4.0.3`?